Apple pies and iPads sweeten China's dreaded TV expose

 The investigative news show, broadcast every World Consumer Rights Day, is in tune with a government drive to boost consumer protection laws and toughen punishments for misleading shoppers.
 Violations of consumer trust can go viral online in China, especially in sensitive sectors such as food, cars and make-up.

-The 3.15 show drew a rare apology from Apple Inc in 2013 after criticizing the iPad maker’s customer service, and leveled a similar charge at camera manufacturer Nikon Corp last year.
+The 3.15 show drew a rare apology from Apple Inc in 2013 after criticising the iPad maker’s customer service, and levelled a similar charge at camera manufacturer Nikon Corp last year.
 Similar broadcasts have dragged down China sales at McDonald’s and KFC parent Yum Brands Inc.

 Such is the show’s impact that in recent years firms have increasingly prepared for shocks by buttering up consumers.